PagerDuty/security-training/docs/for_everyone/index.md

 OK, we're on to our final topic.
 Compliance.

+???+ comment "Presenter's Comment"
-> If you don't know what that background image is about, go and watch a cheesy 80's sci-fi movie called "[Flight of the Navigator](https://www.imdb.com/title/tt0091059/)".
+    If you don't know what that background image is about, go and watch a cheesy 80's sci-fi movie called "[Flight of the Navigator](https://www.imdb.com/title/tt0091059/)".

 We have a variety of compliance restrictions that affect how we operate, so I want to spend a bit of time talking about each of them.